-Part of this had to do with the bus schedule, and the other part being the blazing sun.
+Part of this had to do with the bus schedule, and the other part was the blazing sun.

 Uxmal, by comparison, is too far away from the Mayan Riviera to do as a day trip, so it gets far fewer visitors.

 The Pre-Hispanic Town of Uxmal became a World Heritage Site in 1996.

-Click here for the full list of UNESCO sites Dave has visited during his travels.
+Click here for the complete list of UNESCO sites Dave has visited during his travels.